phw198/OutlookGoogleCalendarSync/guide/syncoptions.md

 <img src="options-how-regex.png" alt="Word Obfuscation Screenshot" align="right" />
 **Word obfuscation:** Through the use of [regular expressions](https://www.regular-expressions.info), certain letters, words or phrases in the calendar item’s subject can be altered.
 By clicking the `Rules` button, you will see a table with `Find` and `Replace` columns; each row of regular expression rules would be applied in the order given using AND logic.
-<div class="tip">:memo: If two-way sync is configured, the obfuscation can only work in on direction - choose which from the drop down menu.</div>
+<div class="tip">:memo: If two-way sync is configured, the obfuscation can only work in one direction - choose which from the drop down menu.</div>
 <br/>

 <img src="options-how-more.png" alt="More Options Screenshot" align="right" />